Nicky Law (footballer, born 1988): Motherwell

 On 1 July 2011, Law joined SPL side Motherwell on a free transfer, joining up with Stuart McCall, who was his manager at Bradford City in 2008.

-Law made his debut, on the opening game of the season, where he provided an assist for Jamie Murphy, in a 3–0 win over Inverness CT, and described it as a "perfect debut" On 24 August 2011, he scored his first Motherwell goal in a 4–0 League Cup win over Clyde.
+Law made his debut, on the opening game of the season, where he provided an assist for Jamie Murphy, in a 3–0 win over Inverness Caledonian Thistle, and described it as a "perfect debut" On 24 August 2011, he scored his first Motherwell goal in a 4–0 League Cup win over Clyde.
 On 24 January 2012, Law scored his first league goal, in a 3–1 win against Dunfermline Athletic.
 Law finished the season with seven goals in forty-three appearances in all competitions.
-Motherwell finished in third place, and following Rangers administration, which meant they couldn't play in UEFA competitions Motherwell qualified for the Champions League.
+Motherwell finished in third place, and following Rangers administration, which meant they could not play in UEFA competitions Motherwell qualified for the Champions League.

 In 2012–13 season, Law played his first European match, the Champions League third qualifying round against Greek side Panathinaikos, but the Greek side proved to be too strong and Motherwell failed to win either legs losing 2–0 and 3–0 respectively.
 Despite the loss, Law spoke of his debut, saying: "It was classic European football, particularly Champions League".
 In the summer transfer window, Law was the subject of a bid from a League One club, which was rejected.
-Having made six appearances so far in the season, Law scored his first goal, in a 3–3 draw against Aberdeen on 23 September 2012 and then, on 18 November 2012, made a hat-trick of assists, in a 3–1 win over Inverness CT.
+Having made six appearances so far in the season, Law scored his first goal, in a 3–3 draw against Aberdeen on 23 September 2012 and then, on 18 November 2012, made a hat-trick of assists, in a 3–1 win over Inverness Caledonian Thistle.
 Then, on 27 February 2013, Law provided a double assist, in a 2–1 win over Celtic.
 A week later, on 30 March 2013, Law scored a brace, in a 3–0 win against Dundee.
 After a run of good performances, Law was awarded March's Scottish Premier League player of the month.
 At the end of the 2012–13 season, Law, alongside teammates Shaun Hutchinson, Darren Randolph and Michael Higdon, was named in the PFA Scotland Team of the Year 2012–13.
 At the end of the season, the club finished in second place behind Celtic, meaning they qualified for Europe for the second season running.